threema-ch/threema-ios/README.md

 - `Threema{Framework}Tests`: Test files
 - `GroupCalls`: Code of group calls

-Our dependencies are manged with Swift Package Manager & Carthage.
+Our dependencies are managed with Swift Package Manager.
 Additionally we use WebRTC based on binaries hosted on our servers.
 If you want to build WebRTC yourself see [BUILD_WEBRTC.md](BUILD_WEBRTC.md).

 ## <a name="contributions"></a>Contributions